XIANGLONGGUO/XianglongGuo.github.io/_pages/about.md

 Welcome to my homepage!

 I am a senior undergraduate student in the School of Aeronautic Science and Engineering at Beijing University of Aeronautics and Astronautics.
-I am currently working on the research of deep learning-based Digital Image Correlation (DIC) for local displacement measurement.
-Previously, I worked on the problem of heat haze effects in DIC, exploring defogging methods using both traditional techniques and deep learning.

 My research interests include:
 * Deep learning-based DIC network for local displacement and strain measurement.